-6.3 An Alternative Route to Software Development?
+C. An Alternative Route to Software Development?

-Little or no protection of intellectual property rights for software is, in one sense, a way of getting around the intellectual property rights problem.
-An alternative model that has potential is free software.
+An alternative model to software development is free software.
 Linux-based software and GNU system environment software together constitute an operating system that is an alternative to the Unix/X Windows based system.
 In addition, the large variety of tools and compilers available on Linux makes it relatively easy and cheap to teach computer science courses (Bokhari and Rehman, 1999).

 Free Linux software has other advantages apart from its negligible cost (Yee, 1999).
 It is recognized as, in many instances, more reliable and robust than commercially available counterparts, due to its open development, implementation and testing.
-Lastly, users are not tied to single vendors when seeking software support, thereby avoiding issues of dependence and control.
+In addition, users are not tied to single vendors when seeking software support, thereby avoiding issues of dependence and control.
 For many least developed nations, Linux offers the only legitimate and affordable mechanism from which to access adequate software capabilities.

-There are many advantages that Linux and other free software programmes offer for many developing countries, but problems and issues still remain.
-Paradoxically the biggest barrier to the distribution and adoption of free software is the prevalence of pirated software in developing countries.
+Despite the many advantages that Linux and other free software programmes offer for many developing countries, problems and issues still remain.
+Paradoxically, the biggest barrier to the distribution and adoption of free software is the prevalence of pirated software in developing countries.
 Linux, for example, cannot match the "glitz" and glamour of pirated commercial software such as Windows.
-Indeed, Microsoft may benefit from software piracy as it may help in further popularizing Windows thereby generating a greater brand loyalty for potential purchases in the future (even though the users are not paying for the brand now).
 Moreover, the Linux software programme cannot be said to be totally "free" to use since it often requires expertise to use and adapt the software in the first place and requires ongoing computer support for users.
-Thus, Red Hat, the major United States-based Linux software group, provides a packaged version of Linux, source code and technical support service, which has proved extremely useful and popular, but is obviously not free.
-Regardless of all these issues though, Linux is here to stay and IDC predicts it will be the fastest growing operating system between 1999 and 2003 (Hughes, 1999).
+Red Hat, the major United States-based Linux software group, provides a packaged version of Linux, source code and technical support service, which has proved extremely useful and popular, but is obviously not free.
+Regardless of all these issues, Linux is here to stay and IDC predicts it will be the fastest growing operating system between 1999 and 2003 (Hughes, 1999).